acidus99/warez-book/Book/about.md

 # About this Markdown Edition

-*Warez The Infrastructure and Aesthetics of Piracy* was written by Martin Paul Eve
+*Warez: The Infrastructure and Aesthetics of Piracy* was written by Martin Paul Eve

 It was first published in 2021 by [punctum books](https://punctumbooks.com), a non-for-profit public benefit corporation.
 It was published both in print, as a a PDF using the Creative Commons BY-NC-SA 4.0 International license.